Car Battery Has White Or Blue Powder

 • Poor recharging – the vehicle through the alternator ensures the battery keeps recharging as you drive.
 However, the blue powder hinders the free flow of electrons reducing the recharging efficiency.

-Read: Can You Drive a Car With Low Oil Pressure?
+Read: Can You Drive a Car With A Knocking Engine?
+Find Out Before It's Too Late!

 White or blue powder on your car battery can be a sign of a potential problem.
 At MotorAdvices, we have articles that address a range of issues related to car batteries and other common car problems, including what to do when your car hesitates when turning and when your car vibrates when the radiator fan turns on.
 Our article on car hesitates when turning explains the possible reasons for this issue and provides solutions to help you keep your car running smoothly.
 Similarly, our article on car vibrating when radiator fan turns on discusses the causes of this issue and offers tips on how to diagnose and fix the problem.
 Visit MotorAdvices to learn more about how to keep your car running smoothly and address any battery or other car problems you may be experiencing.